balderdashy/sails-docs/api.adapter-interface.md

 Implementing the basic semantic interface (CRUD) is really a step towards a complete implementation of the Queryable interface, but with some services/datasources, about as far as you'll be able to get using native methods.

+By supporting the Semantic interface, you also get the following:
-Keep in mind that, if you write a `find()` function, developers can also use all of its synonyms, including dynamic finders and `findOne()`.
++ if you write a `find()` function, developers can also use all of its synonyms, including dynamic finders and `findOne()`.
 When they're called, they'll automatically be converted into the appropriate criteria object for the basic `find()` definition in your adapter.
++ as long as you implement basic `where` functionality (see `Queryable` below), Waterline can derive a simplistic version of associations support for you.
+To optimize the default assumptions with native methods, override the appropriate methods in your adapter.
++ automatic socket.io pubsub support is provided by Sails-- it manages "rooms" for every class (collection) and each instance (model)
+  + As soon as a socket subscribes to the "class room" using `Foo.subscribe()`, it starts receiving `Foo.publishCreate()` notifications any time they're fired for `Foo`.
+  + When a socket subscribes to one or more "instance room(s)" (usually the results of a `find()`), it will receive `Foo.publishUpdate()` and `Foo.publishDestroy()` notifications for the relevant instances.
+  + If a socket is subscribed to an "instance room", it will also be subscribed for "updates" and "destroys" to all instances of other models with a 1:* association with `Foo`.
+The socket will also be notified of and subscribed to new matching instances of the associated model.

 > All officially supported Sails.js database adapters implement this interface.